 The ranking is based on the assessment of 12 parameters including infrastructure, market size, institutions and business sophistication.
 The report also highlighted some of the remaining problems of doing business in India: confusing tax regulations, corruption and others.
 The country’s biggest relative weakness today is in technological readiness, where initiatives such as Digital India could lead to significant improvements in the next years.

 Global Innovation Index (GII) – The GII aims to capture the multi-dimensional facets of innovation.
 India’s ranking in the GII-2016 jumped 15 places to the 66th position.
-The Department of Industrial Policy and Promotion (DIPP) under the Ministry of Commerce has set up a task force on innovation with the aim of strengthening the eco-system of innovation in India and thereby further improving the country’s ranking in the GII.
+The Department of Industrial Policy and Promotion (DIPP) under the Ministry of Commerce has with the aim of strengthening the eco-system of innovation in India and thereby further improving the country’s ranking in the GII.

 The work of the task force includes an examination of ideas received from the public on the best way forward in inculcating an innovation temperament in the country and assessing the contribution of Indian universities and academic institutions to innovation in different fields of studies.